-This practice guide contains an example scenario about a fictional organization called Great Seneca Accounting.
-The example scenario shows how to deploy a Bring Your Own Device (BYOD) solution to be in alignment with an organization's security and privacy capabilities and objectives.
+860 This practice guide contains an example scenario about a fictional organization called Great Seneca 861 Accounting.
+The example scenario shows how to deploy a Bring Your Own Device (BYOD) solution to be 862 in alignment with an organization's security and privacy capabilities and objectives.

-- 865 The example scenario uses National Institute of Standards and Technology (NIST) standards, guidance, - and tools.
-It is provided in the Example Scenario: Putting Guidance into Practice supplement of thispractice guide. - 868 In the example scenario, Great Seneca Accounting decided to use the NIST Privacy Risk Assessment - 869 Methodology (PRAM) to conduct a privacy risk assessment and help improve the company's mobile - 870 device architecture.
-The PRAM helps an organization analyze and communicate about how it conducted - 871 its data processing to achieve business/mission objectives. - 872 At Great Seneca Accounting, the PRAM helped elucidate how enabling employees to use their personal - 873 devices for work-related functions can present privacy concerns for individuals.
-The PRAM also supports - the risk assessment task in the Prepare step of the NIST Risk Management Framework as discussed in - 875 Appendix section E.1.
-The privacy events that were identified are below, along with potential - 876 mitigations.
+- 863 The example scenario uses National Institute of Standards and Technology (NIST) standards, guidance, 864 and tools. - 865 In the example scenario, Great Seneca Accounting decided to use the NIST Privacy Risk Assessment - Methodology (PRAM) to conduct a privacy risk assessment and help improve the company's mobile 866

-G.1 Problematic Data Action 1: Unwarranted restriction through blocking access and wiping devices

-- 879 Data Action: Devices can be wiped and reset to factory settings based on inputs regarding anomalous880 activity and untrusted applications. - 881
+- 868 its data processing to achieve business/mission objectives. - 869 At Great Seneca Accounting, the PRAM helped elucidate how enabling employees to use their personal - 870 devices for work-related functions can present privacy concerns for individuals.
+The PRAM also supports

+871 the risk assessment task in the Prepare step of the NIST Risk Management Framework as discussed in

+- 872 Appendix Section E.1.
+The privacy events that were identified are below, along with potential - 873 mitigations.

+G.1 Privacy Risk 1: Wiping Activities on the User's Device May 874 Inadvertently Delete the User's Personal Data 875

+- 876 Privacy Risk: Removal of personal data from a device. - 877

-Potential Problem for Individuals: In a BYOD environment, employees are likely to use their devices for both personal and work-related purposes; thus, in a system that features robust security information and event management capable of wiping a device entirely, there could be an issue of employees losing
+878 Potential Problem for Individuals: In a BYOD environment, employees are likely to use their devices for 879 both personal and work-related purposes; thus, in a system that features robust security information

+880 and event management capable of wiping a device entirely, there could be an issue of employees losing

-- personal data and employees may not even expect that this is a possibility.
-A hypothetical example is - that a Great Seneca Accounting employee stores personal photos on their mobile device, but these - 887 photos are lost when their device is wiped after anomalous activity is detected. - 888 Mitigations:
+881 personal data and employees may not even expect that this is a possibility.
+A hypothetical example is

+- 882 that a Great Seneca Accounting employee stores personal photos on their mobile device within the work - 883 container, but these photos are lost when their device is selectively wiped after anomalous activity is - 884 detected.
+This privacy risk is related to the Unwarranted Restriction Problematic Data Action. - 885 Mitigations:

-Block access to corporate resources by removing device from mobile device management (MDM) control instead of wiping devices.
+Block access to corporate resources by removing the device from mobile device management (MDM) 886 887 control instead of wiping devices.

-- As an alternative to wiping data entirely, section F.4.3, Threat Event 3, discusses blocking a device from - 892 accessing enterprise resources until an application is removed.
-Temporarily blocking access ensures that
+- 888 As an alternative to wiping data entirely, Section F.4.3, Threat Event 3, discusses blocking a device from - 889 accessing enterprise resources until an application is removed.
+Temporarily blocking access ensures that - 890 an individual will not lose personal data through a full wipe of a device.
+This approach may help bring the system's capabilities into alignment with employees' expectations about what can happen to their

-- an individual will not lose personal data through a full wipe of a device.
-This approach may help bring - the system's capabilities into alignment with employees' expectations about what can happen to their - 895 devices, especially if they are unaware that devices can be wiped by administrators-providing greater - 896 predictability in the system. - 897 Related mitigation: If this mitigation approach is taken, the organization may also wish to consider - 898 establishing and communicating these remediation processes to employees.
-It is important to have a - 899 clear remediation process in place to help employees regain access to resources on their devices at the - appropriate time.
+892 devices, especially if they are unaware that devices can be wiped by administrators-providing greater establishing and communicating these remediation processes to employees.
+It is important to have a

+893 predictability in the system.

+894 Related mitigation: If this mitigation approach is taken, the organization may also wish to consider appropriate time.
 It is also important to clearly convey this remediation process to employees.
+A remediation process provides greater manageability in the system supporting employees' ability to

+896 clear remediation process in place to help employees regain access to resources on their devices at the

-A - 901 remediation process provides greater manageability in the system supporting employees' ability to - 902 access resources.
-If well communicated to employees, this also provides greater predictability as - 903 employees will know the steps to regain access.
+- access resources.
+If well-communicated to employees, this also provides greater predictability as - 900 employees will know the steps to regain access.

-904 Enable only selective wiping of corporate resources on the device.
+901 Enable only selective wiping of corporate resources on the device.